fredcypher/cypher_Bob/README.md

 ## The AI Engine: Bob Lite 1.0

-In this version, **Bob Lite 1.0**, Black's role is played by "Bob"—a lean, minimax-fueled AI designed with rigorous defense and strategic spatial awareness.
+In this version, **Bob Lite 1.0**, Black's role is played by "Bob"—a lean, minimax-fueled AI.

 > **Note:** This is an ongoing experimental development.
 A future release will feature a more advanced version of Bob.
 >